 In 2017, Blue Compass needed reliable data about social media usage in Iowa, specifically among three younger demographics: 18 to 24-year-olds; 25 to 34-year-olds; and 35 to 44-year-olds.
 One of the main goals: find out if Iowans were abandoning Facebook at the rate news stories claimed - so we conducted our first social media study.
-In November 2018, we found ourselves faced with the same need for data on social media use in Iowa.
+More recently, we found ourselves faced with the same need for data on social media use in Iowa.
 So we surveyed residents about their social media preferences and released a free report on our findings.
-Download the full 2018 report with answers to questions, methodology and advertising insights.
+Download the full 2019 report with answers to questions, methodology and advertising insights.

 The Motivation for the Second Research Study on Social Media Usage in Iowa

 What motivated us to repeat the 2017 study, albeit with a few modifications to the questions?
 Almost one year later, we were faced with more news outlets claiming people were leaving Facebook and Twitter - a similar situation to what spurred our 2017 study.
 Stories with headlines like the following were being published and shared across the Internet:

 - The New York Times released an article titled, “For Many Facebook Users, a ‘Last Straw’ That Led Them to Quit” covering the #deleteFacebook movement in March of 2018.